thedunncodes/Social_media_demo_Webapp/README.md

 	A demo social media web app.

 # Setting Up
-	Fork this Repository into the virtual environment directory.
+	Create a Virtual environment and name it, as it will be your project dir Fork this Repository into the virtual environment directory.
 	'requirements.txt' contains all the needed packages for the project.
-	Start/activate your virtual environment 'flask_env' with the bash script 'startvm' You can stop the virtual machine using the command 'deactivate' Run the 'Run.py' file to start up flask on your local machine and access the website
+	Install the packages in 'requirements.txt' with 'pip install -r' Start/activate your virtual environment 'flask_env' with the bash script 'startvm' You can stop the virtual machine using the command 'deactivate' Run the 'Run.py' file to start up flask on your local machine and access the website